kubemq-io/docs/docs/development/net.md

 ### Configuration via appsettings.json
-Simply add the following to your appsettings.json:
+Add the following to your appsettings.json:
 ```json
 {
   "KubeMQ": {